fastrgv/CoTerminalApps/README.md

-# CoTerminalApps with OpenAL Sound, SpaceInvaders, Frogger, Pacman
+# CoTerminalApps with Sound, including SpaceInvaders, Frogger, Pacman

-## What is new:
+## What's new:

-**ver 2.5.1 -- 26sep2022**

-* Simplified Win64 build; using new stand-alone GNU Ada compiler.
-* Removed Win32 build because embedded sokoban solvers need maximal memory.
-* Removed all gnatcoll libraries by compiling from source the tiny subset needed.

-**ver 2.5.0 -- 20sep2022**

-* Restored Win64 build, now using MSYS2 & mingw64 on Windows.

-**ver 2.4.1 -- 16sep22**

-* Removed Win64 build.
-* Now using GNU Ada rather than defunct AdaCore compiler.

-**ver 2.4.0 -- 23dec21**

-* Updated gnatcoll libraries on OSX & w32; removed unused libgpr.a.
-* All "assets", including datafiles & soundfiles, now have licenses compatible with the GPLv3 license.

-**ver 2.3.9 -- 05nov21**
+**ver 2.5.2 -- 22oct2022**

-* Added example script to build using Gnu/Gnat.
-* Refined libraries and build scripts.
-* Replaced libgnatcoll.a with one from GitHub.
+* Added 16 annoying block sliders that are small, yet quite challenging.
+* Improved traffic-rush by presenting puzzles in order, from easy to hard;
+* Similarly improved Klotski-sliders by sorting puzzles from easy to hard; also added Quzzle, Quzzle-Killer puzzles near the difficult end of the scale.
+* Improved documentation.

 ===============================================================
 ## Introduction

-CoTerminalApps is a portable collection of non-graphical, colored-ascii-character puzzles & games with sound that run in a commandline terminal on Windows, OS-X and Gnu/Linux.
+CoTerminalApps is a highly portable collection of non-graphical, ascii-character puzzles & games with sound that run in a commandline terminal on Windows, OS-X and Gnu/Linux.
 Includes SpaceInvaders, Pacman & Frogger.

 -----------------------------------------------------------
 Featuring

 	* no installation
 	* no dependencies (Ncurses not needed)
-	* simply unzip in your Downloads directory, and run;
+	* simply unzip in your Downloads directory, or any other writeable directory, and run;
-	* or unzip onto a USB flash drive formatted to match your system, and run.
+	* or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------

-The proper command to extract the archive and maintain the directory structure is "7z x filename".
+The 7zip command to extract the archive and maintain the directory structure is "7z x filename".

-Windows versions use runtime-priority control for arcade-level response.
+* Windows versions use runtime-priority control for arcade-level response.

-Rebuildable using the free AdaCore Ada compiler or GnuAda(Gnat)
+Rebuildable using the free GNU Ada compiler, even on OSX.

-Includes cinv(SpaceInvaders), cpac(Pacman), cfrog(Frogger) and 10 puzzle games that use ascii characters only:  crush(rush-hour), cslid(klotski), c7(flat7), caz(flatAZ), csok(sokoban), chio(hole-in-one), chio4(hole-in-one+4), c9(nine), cdd(dirty-dozen), cpan(panama), rpn(calculator).
+Includes 3 retro arcade games: SpaceInvaders, Pacman, Frogger as well as 10 puzzle games that use ascii characters only:  rush-hour, klotski, flat7, flatAZ, sokoban, hole-in-one, hole-in-one+4, nine, dirty-dozen, panama, annoying-sliders, rpn-calculator.

-See the image "./puzzles.png" for a visual of the 10 puzzzles.
+See the image "./puzzles.png" for a visual of the 10 available puzzzles.

+* Two of these puzzles, Flat7 & FlatAZ, are my own creations.
+They are 2-dimensional versions of my 3D, OpenGL "Rufas Cube" puzzles, available at:  https://sourceforge.net/projects/rufascube/

 Usable keys for all:

-* arrow-keys or WASD or IJKL for movement;
+* arrow-keys for movement; (see ~/docs/KeyboardMoves.txt)
+* in some games you can also use wasd, ijkl for moves.
 * (q)=quit
 * (?)=help toggle

 All puzzles & games can be called directly from the command line; e.g.

-* bin\win\cpac.exe	(from base dir)
+* bin\w64\cpac.exe	(from base dir)
-* cpac.exe				(from ~\bin\win\ dir)
+* cpac.exe				(from ~\bin\w64\ dir)

 but it is more convenient to use the selector app, thusly:

-* winterm.bat			(Win64)
+* w64term.bat			(Win64)
-* w32term.bat			(Win32)
 * macterm.sh			(Mac/OSX)
 * gnuterm.sh			(linux)

 Use the keyboard arrow keys to highlight the desired game, then press the (enter)-key.

-Windows users note: Using linux executables under WSL [Windows Subsystem for Linux] is not supported.
+* Windows users note: Using linux executables under WSL [Windows Subsystem for Linux] is not supported.
 Instead, you should use the windows versions because extraordinary measures have been taken to achieve arcade-level response.

-Similarly, linux users cannot use wine to run Windows executables.
+* Similarly, linux users cannot use wine to run Windows executables, with this particular App.

+* Many of these 2D slider puzzles are also available in OpenGL-graphical form at: https://sourceforge.net/projects/rufasslider/

+* Also using OpenGL graphics, I have created some 3D slider puzzles that run on Windows, OS-X, and Linux.
+It is available at: https://sourceforge.net/projects/reliquarium/

 ### For Maximal Enjoyment...
-Keyboard setup is important.
+Keyboard setup can be very important for playability.
 You should have a very short key-delay and fast repeat rate setting when running the arcade games.
 The normal settings are fine for puzzles.

 Screen setup is important, too.
 Terminal sizes required:
 * pacman:	60x40